praneethb7/pdf-chat-RAG/DEPLOYMENT.md

 ### 1.3 Create a new Web Service

 1. Click **New → Web Service**
-2. Connect your GitHub account and select the `pdf-chat` repository
+2. Connect your GitHub account and select the `pdf-chat-RAG` repository
 3. Configure:

 | Field | Value |